 The survey work concluded with the submission of a detailed report that found that the vessel hull structure was in good shape, with some minor rust, the piping systems were in good shape with some smaller sections to be replaced in the future and that the propulsion machinery and drive train were in excellent condition, having been maintained very well, and the electrical and electronic systems were adequate.
 The report also made some minor corrective action recommendations but concluded that the vessel was fit for service at its existing workload.

 Type 1000 Class Preliminary Design

-This project involved the Concept, Preliminary, and Contract design of a 2000 tonne Multi-Task, Shallow Draft, Utility Vessel for the Canadian Coast Guard.
+This project involved the Concept, Preliminary, and Contract design of a 2000 tonne Multi-Task, Shallow Draft, and Utility Vessel for the Canadian Coast Guard.
 Fleetway personnel designed this vessel to meet very stringent design and operational requirements as well as the requirements of both Classification and Regulatory authorities.
 The vessel incorporated an AC-AC diesel electric propulsion system and twin azimuth thruster units.
 The Contract Design package contained over 100 individual drawings, 16 design reports and a detailed construction specification.

-For customer focused solutions please contact us today.
+For customer focused solutions please contact us today

 Fleetway – Providing service excellence and value to our customers